 We’re no strangers to the idyllic comfort that flannel pajamas bring along in their stride.
-They’re charming, they’re a great gift, and the best flannel pajamas are – without a doubt – an American classic so much so that it has become part of our Christmas tradition.
+They’re charming, they’re a great gift, they’re so soft, and the best flannel pajamas are – without a doubt – an American classic so much so that it has become part of our Christmas tradition.
 The words flannel pajamas have become synonymous with cozy which explains why a lot of families choose to wear matching flannel pj’s for their Christmas morning while others make it to the annual Christmas card.

 Fleece pajamas are an excellent alternative to flannel pajamas.
 When you’re looking for a pair of pajamas that will defy coffee spills and a vengeful drying machine, fleece will be your more durable choice.
 Fleece got a bad name from all the static electricity it would build up.
 These days, fleece pajamas are safe to wear for those who are wary of touching doorknobs after crossing a carpet.

 While the differences between the two are mostly how they’re produced, the main appeal of one over the other is based on what you think is best for you.

 The warmest material for pajamas is fleece.
 Each person has a preference but if you’re dealing with the chill factor more than you’d like, then you’re more likely to prefer fleece.
 Whether to wear fleece versus flannel depends on your environment.
 If temperatures tend to drop drastically low or if your bedroom seems to get cold drafts in the middle of the night, then fleece will be your best bet because of the material being able to trap heat.